rediahmds/tugas-expressjs/README.md

 - The request should have these properties listed: `nama`, `alamat`, `tempat_lahir`, and `tanggal_lahir`.
 It will fail otherwise.
 - The property of `nama` cannot be an empty string

-> NOTE: Use Postman or similar tool for a POST request

 ## Doing a GET request